San Francisco Ferry Building Shops: Where to Find the Best Local Food & Gifts

 Stonehouse California Olive Oil

-This woman-owned and operated business grows their olives on several farms in Northern California, all within an hour and a half drive from San Franciso.
+This woman-owned and operated business grows their olives on several farms in Northern California, all within an hour and a half drive from San Francisco.
 Many of the groves are certified Organic and packaged sustainably.
 Stonehouse California Olive Oil has won many awards and are certified Extra Virgin by Modern Olives, a third-party lab.
 Visitors are offered tastings and can select from traditional or flavored oils and vinegars.
 Spices, salts, and herbs to complement the oils are also available, including one named Ferry Building.
 Perfect for remembering your visit to this culinary hotspot!

 Red Bay Coffee